Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Acknowledgments

 \section{Acknowledgments}

-TLL was supported by Australian Research Council Project DE-190101473.
-BH was supported by HKBU Tier 1 Start-up Grant and HKBU CSD Start-up Grant.
-MS was supported by JST CREST Grant Number JPMJCR1403.
-DCT was supported by Australian Research Council Project FL-170100117.
+TL was partially supported by Australian Research Council Projects DP180103424, DE-190101473, IC-190100031, and DP-220102121.
+BH was supported by the RGC Early Career Scheme No. 22200720 and NSFC Young Scientists Fund No. 62006202.
+MG is supported by ARC DE210101624.
+GN and MS were supported by JST AIP Acceleration Research Grant Number JPMJCR20U3, Japan.
+MS was also supported by the Institute for AI and Beyond, UTokyo.